Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Steven Spielberg

-The middle rune represents a deciding element of the present.
+The top rune represents the conclusion to which your strivings can carry you.
 Tyr is the symbol of the warrior.
 This rune most represents masculine force and potency, and frequently victory in battle.
 Beware though, for this rune represents directly the Norse god whose name it bears - Tyr stands out in legend for having sacrificed his hand that he might bind Fenrir, a monstrous wolf that threatens to swallow the world.
 As such, this rune is known to portend a great victory that can be bought with a terrible sacrifice.
 Tyr is also the god of law, frequently placed in such position above Odin.
 In this aspect, protection of justice may be had by this rune.